 Dr. Shoemaker is a party to an at-will employment offer letter with us, dated February 11, 2009 (the "Shoemaker Offer Letter").
-Pursuant to the Shoemaker Offer Letter and the Bonus Plan, Dr. Shoemaker is eligible to receive annual incentive compensation at a target percentage of his then-current annual base salary, as determined by the Board or the Compensation Committee.
+Pursuant to the Shoemaker Offer Letter and the Bonus Plan, Dr. Shoemaker is eligible to receive annual incentive compensation, for which the initial target annual incentive compensation will be 35% of his then-current annual base salary, as determined by the Board or the Compensation Committee.